Underground reservoirs hold oil and natural gas

 How large are U.S. proved natural gas reserves?

 U.S. proved reserves of natural gas increased nearly every year since 2000.
 Major advances in natural gas exploration and production technologies contributed to the increases.
-In 2014, U.S. total natural gas proved reserves, estimated as wet gas, which includes hydrocarbon gas liquids (HGL), set a record of nearly 389 trillion cubic feet (Tcf).
-The dry natural gas gas portion of these reserves (after removal of HGL) equaled 338 Tcf.
+In 2014, U.S. total natural gas proved reserves, estimated as wet gas— which includes hydrocarbon gas liquids (HGL)—set a record of nearly 389 trillion cubic feet (Tcf).
+The dry natural gas portion of these reserves (after removal of HGL) was 338 Tcf.
 Declines in natural gas prices in 2012 and 2015 contributed to reductions in proved reserves estimates in those years.
-At the end of 2015, total natural gas proved reserves were about 324 Tcf and dry natural gas reserves were about 308 Tcf.
+At the end of 2016, total natural gas proved reserves were about 341 Tcf and dry natural gas reserves were about 322 Tcf.

 What are undiscovered technically recoverable resources?

 In addition to the proved natural gas reserves, large volumes of natural gas are classified as undiscovered—or unproved—technically recoverable resources.
 Undiscovered technically recoverable resources are expected to exist because the geologic settings are favorable despite the uncertainty of their specific locations.
 Undiscovered technically recoverable resources are also assumed to be producible over a time period using existing recovery technology.
-The U.S. Energy Information Administration estimates that as of January 1, 2014, the United States had 2,136 Tcf of unproved technically recoverable resources of dry natural gas.
+EIA estimates that as of January 1, 2015, the United States had 1,986 Tcf of unproved technically recoverable resources of dry natural gas.